Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 19. The DRNG mode gets used to generate the random value

-20. The pre-pending optional data length plus the requested length of the random value shall not exceed 66 bytes (in case of OPTIGA™ Trust M V1, shall not exceed 48 bytes)
+20. The pre-pending optional data length plus the requested length of the random value shall not exceed 66 bytes (in case of OPTIGA™ Trust M M V1, shall not exceed 48 bytes)

 21. Length could be 0x0000